Chapter 41:

 “Do you remember what I said,” Miyuki replied, “about her ability?”

-“Lisa Everest has been writing a Story,” Miyuki explained.
-“She’s been writing it for ten years, and its characters are us, the people of Japan.
-She intervened in the sequential logic of The Now, planned our relative destinies, including her own supposed death it seems, so that we would all intersect at this very moment, when someone of her choosing ascends to become Egregore.”
+“Lisa Everest has been writing a Story,” Miyuki explained, “and we’ve been its characters for years.
+She intervened in the sequential logic of the present, planned our destinies, including her own death, so that we would all intersect at this moment, when the characters she wrote would be given a choice to ascend as Egregore."

 Miyuki answered just as she was supposed to.